Jamaica grants relief from taxation to persons who have been approved under the following incentive legislation:

 The Special Economic Zones (SEZ) Act was passed in January 2016 and repealed the Jamaica Export Free Zones Act.
 It has established a regime to support the designation, promotion, development, operation, and management of SEZs.

 A person may be declared to be a ‘developer’ or ‘occupant’ under the SEZ Act.
 Tax incentives that are available to a developer or occupant under the SEZ Act include a reduced rate of income tax and relief from property tax, transfer tax, GCT, and customs duty.
 However, these incentives are not available to developers or occupants who are eligible for relief under a number of other enactments.

-A number of industries/business activities are specifically prohibited in the SEZ, including (but not limited to) mining or quarrying for natural resources, services pertaining to tourism, telecommunications, public utilities, financial services, construction, real estate, and property management.
+A number of industries/business activities are specifically prohibited in the SEZ, including (but not limited to) mining or quarrying for natural resources, services pertaining to tourism, telecommunications, public utilities, financial services, construction, real estate, property management and intellectual property activities.

 The Urban Renewal (Tax Relief) Act